 A Simple Java Implementation

-So let’s take a look at a sample program that utilizes the structured geocoding API call from TomTom Online Search.
+So let’s take a look at a sample program that utilizes the structured geocoding API call from TomTom Search API.
 In an effort to demonstrate the capability of this API call, I’ve developed a simple Java implementation where a CSV input file acts as our unformatted address database, and a CSV output file acts as our formatted address database.
 From the input file we will read in each address, line by line, and provide the input as part of the structured geocoding request.
 Each address in the input file contains misspellings, missing fields. or even both.
 No latitude and longitude are stored for any address in the input file.